-More about Catalonia
+More Catalonia articles

-Catalonia is one of Spain's greatest surprises, - the first one being the number of times you'll be told you're not "in Spain".
+Catalonia is one of Spain's greatest surprises - the first one being the number of times you'll be told you're not "in Spain".

 If you’re looking to get away from it all, and a chance to see the real Spain, then stay at a countryside hotel in Catalonia.